 Bruce Dechert, Director of Family Wellness, believes that it is important to find the right balance for your family.
 “We don’t want to look back and wish we had done something differently,” he says, adding that he never recommends for anyone to give up on their addicted loved one.
 Instead, rather than using tough love as punishment, he suggests creating healthy boundaries.
 What those boundaries look like depend on your family, however there are some common boundaries that apply to most.

-- Not making excuses for them or bailing them out of trouble.
+- Do not make excuses for them or bail them out of trouble.

-- Not handing them cash or letting them use your credit cards.
+- Do not hand them cash or let them use your credit cards.

 - Do not allow them to dictate your schedule.

 - Establish a curfew and house rules.